This information is for anyone with axial spondyloarthritis (axial SpA) including people with ankylosing spondylitis (AS)

 Aromatherapy uses essential oils from plants to promote health and wellbeing.
 Essential oils can be used in many ways, including as a vapour which is inhaled, in baths. in a burner or as part of an aromatherapy massage.

 It is believed that each oil has its own particular properties – some are considered invigorating, some relaxing and some are claimed to act as anti-inflammatories.
 Rosemary, camomile, majoram and juniper oils are all thought to be good for muscular or joint aches and pains.

 Pure essential oils can be used at home but should not be applied directly to your skin.
 The undiluted use of essential oils on the skin can be harmful and potentially cause severe irritation.

 Chiropractors provide a range of treatments which some people with axial SpA (AS) find helpful alongside treatments like medication and physiotherapy.
 If you decide to consult a chiropractor, do ensure you give your full medical history and alert your therapist if you have any spinal fusion.
-If you do have spinal fusion then you should not have any spinal manipulation.
+You should not have any spinal manipulation.

 Chiropractic is a statutorily-regulated profession and chiropractors have a strict code of practice.
 More information is available from the General Chiropractic Council (GCC) and The Royal College of Chiropractors (RCC).

 A lot of people with axial SpA (AS) do find massage beneficial, especially in helping to manage pain or as a means of relaxation.

 On its own, massage is not going to improve your flexibility, but it may help to reduce pain and discomfort so that you are then more likely to feel like stretching out after the massage and working on maintaining good posture.
 The effects of massage tend not to be very long lasting.